Xochistlahuaca is a town in Xochistlahuaca Municipality located in the southeast corner of the Mexican state of Guerrero.

-The town and municipality is located southeast of the Guerrero capital of Chilpancingo.
+The town and municipality are located southeast of the Guerrero capital of Chilpancingo.
 It is part of the Costa Chica region of the state which extends from Acapulco to the Oaxaca border.

 The two most important elevations are the Cerro Verde and the Cerro de Agua.
 About 25% is flat and semi-flat with the rest being small valleys and riverbanks.